YouTube Monetization Rules for Content Creators in 2019

 YouTube is the world’s #1 video sharing site, and it carries this title with pride.
 But with great power comes an insane amount of conditions, limitations and issues.

-After Google bought YouTube in 2006, it started working on a way for creators to earn money from their videos.
-By 2007, it launched the YouTube Partner Program where video owners could enable ads on their videos and earn via ad-based revenue streams.
+After Google bought YouTube in 2006, it started working on a way for video creators to earn money from their videos.
+By 2007, it launched the YouTube Partner Program where video owners could enable ads on their videos and make money via ad-based revenue streams.

 It was a revolutionary time in the digital video streaming sector since vlogging was born.
 People would create videos accounting their day-to-day activities in a fun and visually attractive way.